 - A fluid writing style (to facilitate smooth transitions between sentences and paragraphs)

 - The capacity to grasp logic and argue reasonably well

 Pro tip: When hiring content writers, have them edit or correct a text as part of your selection process.
 Include errors — both common and uncommon ones — to evaluate their technical skills.

 A freelance writer’s spelling and grammar need to be flawless and must be able to deliver the highest standards as possible, be it for a personal portfolio or a writing test.

-2) Has experience in your sector
+2) Have experience in your sector

 This is especially important in B2B sectors that produce specific and technical content for very specialised audiences.

-The more experience a writer has in writing for topics related to your industry, the easier it will be to:
+The more experience a content writer has in writing for topics related to your industry, the easier it will be to: